-Effective upon ratification of this Agreement all new hires will be employed according to the wage scales attached as Appendix A. The Employer may hire new employees on any step of the wage scale, based on verifiable work experience, as determined by the Employer and in accordance with Article 1, Section 1 of this Agreement.
-Credit for work experience will be given uniformly.
-No newly hired employee will be paid rate which is higher than an incumbent employee with the same experience.
+Effective upon ratification of this Agreement all new hires will be placed on the wage scale according to their relevant experience.
+The Employer may hire new employees on any step of the wage scale, based on verifiable work experience, provided that no newly hired employee will be paid a higher wage than current employees who have the same years of experience in the job classification.
+In the instance where a new hire would be paid a higher wage than an incumbent employee in the same position with the same experience, the incumbent employee shall be adjusted upward.